Cyberattack disrupts unemployment benefits in some states - KTVZ

 Associated Press

 NASHVILLE, Tenn.
 (AP) — A cyberattack on a software company has disrupted unemployment benefits and job seeking assistance for thousands of people in several states.
 In Tennessee, the website for unemployment benefits remained down Thursday morning after the vendor, Geographic Solutions Inc., told the state Sunday that service would be interrupted.
-Some 12,000 Tennesseans rely on the unemployment program, and for now, they’re not getting their payments, and there’s no timeline yet for when they will again.
+Some 12,000 Tennesseans rely on the unemployment program, and for now, they’re not getting their payments.
+The company says it expects the Tennessee system to be back up and running before July 4.
 Unemployment websites in several other states, including Louisiana, Nebraska, Florida and Texas, were affected too.